 - Learn how to cut your losses

 - Be willing to lose before you can win

-Anybody, men or women, can become successful at day trading if they have the necessary discipline.
+Anybody, man or woman, can become successful at day trading, if they have the necessary discipline.
 What trips up many people is relying on their emotions, which is why it’s important to create a set of flexible rules and follow them to keep you on the right side of any trade.
-If you’re wondering how to get started with the Stock Market, check out our quick tips to getting started.
+If you’re wondering how to get started with the stock market, check out our quick tips to getting started.